admin-shell-io/submodel-templates/published/MTP/1/0/README.md

-# Submodel for Inclusion of Module Type Package (MTP) Data into Asset Administration Shell (Version 1.0)
+# Inclusion of Module Type Package (MTP) Data into Asset Administration Shell (Version 1.0)

 This is a Submodel template specification for the Asset Adminstration Shell.